righthandabacus/righthandabacus.github.io/_posts/2008-11-08-kim-packetscore.markdown

 \end{aligned}
 $$

-Where the terms $N_n$, $N_a$ and $N_m$ denotes the number of legitimate, attack and their sum respectively.
-Note the ratio $N_n/N_m$ equals to the ratio of traffic intensity between legitimate and overall traffic.
-The p.m.f. $JP_n()$ is the nominal profile.
-Also note that, if all attributes are independent, the formula of $CLP(p)$ is closed product-form.
-The logarithm of $CLP(p)$ is a series of addition, which is easy to implement in hardware.
+Where the terms $$N_n$$, $$N_a$$ and $$N_m$$ denotes the number of legitimate, attack and their sum respectively.
+Note the ratio $$N_n/N_m$$ equals to the ratio of traffic intensity between legitimate and overall traffic.
+The p.m.f. $$JP_n()$$ is the nominal profile.
+Also note that, if all attributes are independent, the formula of $$CLP(p)$$ is closed product-form.
+The logarithm of $$CLP(p)$$ is a series of addition, which is easy to implement in hardware.

 The 3D-R routers are those residing at the perimeter and performs DDD.
 It manages the nominal profile for each of its egress port.
 It also generates 'scorebook' from sample traffic of a long enough time (compare to interarrival time of packets).
 The scorebook is constructed from the histogram of statistics filtered for iceberg elements.
-That is, small instances of attribute value is treated zero in computing $CLP(p)$.
+That is, small instances of attribute value is treated zero in computing $$CLP(p)$$.

 After the score is computed, the 3D-R routers know about (1) the total traffic intensity to a host and (2) the score of a packet.
 It then finds the threshold to drop traffic to maintain the host below targetted utilization.
 The threshold is computed by a load-shedding algorithm that takes current and target utilization and current aggregate arrival rate as input.
 Afterwards, the 3D-R routers discard packets with score less than the threshold.